Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): RAMBO: Repeated And Merged Bloom Filters

-To query a sequence with length $k$ ($k > 31$), we simply use a sliding window of size $31$ to go through the entire sequence, performing $k - 30$ queries, then we take the intersection of the results.
+To query a larger term sequence with length $n$, we simply use a sliding window of size $k$ to go through the entire sequence.
+This will create a set of terms $Q$ to query.
+Then we iterate over the terms in $Q$ and membership test each term.
+The final output should be the intersection of all returned outputs from each term in $Q$.
 Since Bloom Filter does not have any false negatives, we are guaranteed to obtain a valid result.
-The result will be governed by the rarest $k$-mer of the given sequence, which the query only returns a small number of results.
+We only need to perform exponentially less (in the cardinality of $Q$) number of membership tests as the first returned FALSE will be conclusive.
+It is interesting to note that the final output size is upper bounded by the output size of the rarest k-mer in the query sequence.